Servers have Logins, and databases have Users.

 Now, if you backup a database on one server and restore it onto another server.
 It may contain Users within that database, that do not have a corresponding Login on the second server.

-Execute this command to list any orphaned Users …
+Execute this command (against each user database) to list any orphaned Users …

 SELECT DP.type_desc, DP.SID, DP.[name]
 UserName FROM [sys].[database_principals] DP LEFT JOIN [sys].[server_principals] SP ON DP.SID = SP.SID WHERE SP.SID IS NULL AND DP.authentication_type_desc = 'INSTANCE';

-There are two types of User account – SQL and Windows.
-For orphaned SQL Users paste the name, SID, and password* into this command and execute it to create the missing Login.
+Creating a login depends on the type, SQL or Windows.
+For SQL logins paste the name, SID, and password* into this command and execute it.

 USE [master] GO CREATE LOGIN [SomeLogin] WITH PASSWORD = 'SomePassword', SID = 0xSomeSid;

-For orphaned Windows Users use this command …
+To create a Windows login use this command …

 USE [master] GO CREATE LOGIN [SomeDomain\SomeLogin] FROM WINDOWS WITH DEFAULT_DATABASE = [master];